instana/synthetic-browser-script/README.md

 Then you can put all your scripts under this Node.js project or sub-folders, develop and maintain your scripts continuously.
 Firstly, assuming that your project folder is `browser-local-runner`, you will install `@instana/synthetic-browser-script` package under your Node.js project as a dependency following the instructions below.
 Secondly, you can put your first script in the sub-folder e.g. `test-ibm-website`.
-Then you get all the test results in this sub-folder including screenshots, browser logs, HAR file, videos if generated after executed with the local runner.
+Then you get all the test results in this sub-folder including screenshots, browser logs, HAR file, videos if generated after running your script with the local runner.
 ```bash
 # create a folder for your Node.js project as your working directory
 cd browser-local-runner